mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The "Qui" (q-u-i) Decentralized Identifier Method Namespace Specification ("Qui" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Qui agents.
+The "QUI" (q-u-i) Decentralized Identifier Method Namespace Specification ("QUI" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Qui agents.

 This specification defines the following:
-- "Qui" Identifier Syntax and Construction
+- "QUI" Identifier Syntax and Construction
-- "Qui" DID Document CRUD Abstract Interface
+- "QUI" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "Qui" DID Method Namespace Specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "QUI" DID Method Namespace Specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "Qui" DID Method Namespace.
+- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "QUI" DID Method Namespace.

 ### Intended Audience